-- How would the fee be allocated among federal and non-federal users sharing the same band? - How would the fee be allocated among licensed and unlicensed users in the same band? - How would federal agencies budget for a fee? - What would the use be for the receipts raised by the fee? - Assuming that implementation of spectrum fees would require a statutory provision, what would be the statutory language? - In which federal agency would the administration of such a fee be housed? - Which if any licensees or users of spectrum would be excluded from the fee structure? - What metrics should regulators collect to determine the effectiveness and rates for fees on an ongoing basis?
+- What would the fee structure look like for FCC license holders? - What would the fee structure look like for government users? - What frequency bands and what services should be subject to fees? - What frequency bands and what services should not be subject to fees? - How would the fee be allocated among primary and secondary users in the same band? - How would the fee be allocated among federal and non-federal users sharing the same band? - How would the fee be allocated among licensed and unlicensed users in the same band? - How would federal agencies budget for a fee? - What would the use be for the receipts raised by the fee? - Assuming that implementation of spectrum fees would require a statutory provision, what would be the statutory language? - In which federal agency would the administration of such a fee be housed? - Which if any licensees or users of spectrum would be excluded from the fee structure? - What metrics should regulators collect to determine the effectiveness and rates for fees on an ongoing basis?

 As a matter of economics, without market power concerns, there do not appear to be substantial structural inefficiencies in the use of non-governmental spectrum to the extent that users face the full opportunity cost of spectrum use.
-Non-Federal licensees with (1) rights to resell licensees, (2) very flexible rights of usage, and (3) the ability to recover value from repurposing the use of the spectrum, can realize most if not all of the opportunity cost of their spectrum use.
+Non-Federal licensees with (1) rights to resell licenses, (2) very flexible rights of usage, and (3) the ability to recover value from repurposing the use of the spectrum, can realize most if not all of the opportunity cost of their spectrum use.
 That is, even if the licensees of a band of completely flexible-use spectrum have never compensated the public for use of the resource, the current spectrum rights holder nonetheless has an incentive to use the band in a manner that maximizes its economic self-interest.
-Even withholding unused spectrum from the market, for competitive, speculative or other reasons, has an opportunity cost to the extent the spectrum rights are marketable.
-However, although an individual licensee could have a commercial self-interest in holding but not using spectrum capacity, this does not maximize the spectrum's current overall utilization or efficient use.